 Potential Issues:

 SP2 is surely good news for organizations and the systems administrators who support them.
 However, there are some issues to be aware of.
 Most notable among the potential problems are those caused by the new default firewall.
-Because the firewall restricts access to ports, some applications may be restricted in ways that will require firewall configuration.
+Because the firewall restricts access to ports, some applications may be limited in ways requiring firewall configuration.

-Laptop users pose special problems for operating system firewalls, as they require different configurations based upon whether users are behind or outside the corporate firewall.
-In such cases, separate profiles will need to be used-the Domain Profile for those behind the corporate firewall and the Mobile Profile for those beyond the domain controller.
+Laptop users pose special problems for operating system firewalls, requiring different configurations based on whether users are behind or outside the corporate firewall.
+In such cases, separate profiles will need to be used: Domain Profile for those behind the corporate firewall and the Mobile Profile for those beyond the domain controller.
 The Network Location Awareness tool will determine which to use at any given time.
-Organizations who adopt SP2 without going through the sometimes frustrating configuration task can turn off the firewall through a group security policy.
+Organizations that adopt SP2 without going through the sometimes frustrating configuration task can turn off the firewall through a group security policy.